Paeonia anomala L.

 The ideal time to plant Peony tubers is in the late fall before the first hard frost.
 Peonies do not respond well to being transplanted, so we recommend planting tubers, rather than transplanting an established plant.

 It's normal to discover ants crawling on Peony flowers.
 These ants eat nectar and not the plant itself.
 They also eat pest insects.
-Simply shake off the ants if you decide to cut some of the flowers, otherwise leave them alone… – See more at: How to Grow and Care for Peonies
+Shake off the ants if you decide to cut some of the flowers, otherwise, leave them alone.
+See more at: How to Grow and Care for Peonies.

 Paeonia anomala is the widest-ranging species geographically.
 Its natural range is through the Ural mountains of Russia from the Arctic Circle into Mongolia and northern China and into other parts of Siberia.